Tree Studio Building and Annexes: Origin

 Tree arranged to have the original Tree building constructed in 1894, designed by the architecture firm of Parfitt Brothers.
 The building is constructed with steel frames and is three stories high.
 The ground level is covered in a cast iron arcade and designed as storefronts, while the second story is covered in a Roman brick and is designed to serve as artist studios with large windows to allow natural light to enter.

 Tree created a legal trust which stipulated that only artists could live in Tree Studios.
 This trust remained in force until 1959 when the complex was sold to the Medinah Temple, with which the studio complex shared a block.

 Notable artists

-Some of the studio's residents have included sculptors Albin Polasek, his student John David Brcin, John Storrs, and Nancy Cox-McCormack; illustrator J. Allen St. John; muralists Frances Badger, John Warner Norton and Louis Grell; painters Scott Shellstrom, William Carr Olendorf, Ruth VanSickle Ford, Robert Wadsworth Grafton, Peter Diem, James Murray Haddow, Antonin Sterba, James J. Ingwersen, John Doctoroff, Gus Likan, Richard Florsheim, Leopold Seyffert and Pauline Palmer, Carl Tolpo and Lily Tolpo; and actors Peter Falk and Burgess Meredith.
+Some of the studio's residents have included sculptors Albin Polasek, his student John David Brcin, John Storrs, and Nancy Cox-McCormack; illustrator J. Allen St. John; muralists Frances Badger, John Warner Norton and Louis Grell; painters Scott Shellstrom, William Carr Olendorf, Ruth VanSickle Ford, Robert Wadsworth Grafton, Peter Diem, James Murray Haddow, Nancy Guzik, Richard Schmid, Antonin Sterba, James J. Ingwersen, John Doctoroff, Gus Likan, Richard Florsheim, Leopold Seyffert and Pauline Palmer, Carl Tolpo and Lily Tolpo; and actors Peter Falk and Burgess Meredith.
 Painter Indiana Gyberson was also a resident for some time, as was painter Anna Lynch.